By working with retailCURe retailers can be sure that employee wellbeing is at the heart of what we do

 By working in partnership we can help alleviate debt-related stress and anxiety by encouraging staff to increase their savings and providing access to affordable credit when needed.
 This can help improve productivity, boost morale and reduce turnover

 In such a competitive environment, retailers need to retain their best staff.
 These days employers provide a broader range of benefits beyond traditional motivations of job content, pay and bonus incentives.
 The costs of recruitment and retraining to replace staff can take significant chunks out of budgets.

 A payroll scheme allows employers to easily deduct regular amounts directly from an employee’s salary straight into a credit union account before it reaches their bank account; representing a pain-free way to save and borrow.

-We want to stop this problem before it gets any worse.
-The retailCURe is here to help you support your employees develop better money management skills and get themselves out of debt through specialist support, advice and access to responsible financial services.
+We want to stop this problem before it gets any worse. retailCURe is here to help you support your employees develop better money management skills and get themselves out of debt through specialist support, advice and access to responsible financial services.

-retailCURe is sponsored by Retail Trust.
-Retail Trust was formed in 1832 and is the only charity looking after the needs of all three million people working in, and retired from, retail and related lean-to businesses.
+retailCURe is part sponsored by Retail Trust.
+Retail Trust was formed in 1832 and is the only charity looking after the needs of all three million people working in, and retired from, retail and related businesses.
 The charity engages with retailers across the sector from major grocery chains and fashion brands to independent stores, including Morrisons, New Look and Next.

 If your device does not support Adobe Flash you can download a .pdf version of the employers guide here (5mb).